DataDog/documentation/content/en/tests/_index.md

 - a value that depends on the test execution environment (such as an absolute file path or the current username)
 - a value that has no deterministic string representation (for example an instance of a Java class whose `toString()` method is not overridden)

-It is best to try to avoid using non-deterministic test parameters.
+Avoid using non-deterministic test parameters.
 In case this is not possible, some testing frameworks provide a way to specify a deterministic string representation for a non-deterministic parameter (such as overriding parameter display name).

 ## Custom configurations